13078326j/Tut12-Group2/Report.md

 ## Executive Summary
 #### Purpose of the report
-This report analyzes and evaluates the Call Management Center's program by creating a new improved information system.
+This report analyzes and evaluates the Call Management Center's program by creating a new improved information system for a major travel company.
 This aims to translate raw data into usable information which will be used by Call Management Center to make decisions.

 ## Problem Definition